Brian Laundrie's sister says she does not know where he is, and 'I'd turn him in'

 "I worry about him.
 I hope he's OK, and then I am angry and don't know what to think. ...
 I would tell my brother to just come forward and get us out of this horrible mess," she said.

-Petito was found dead September 19 in a national forest in Wyoming, more than two weeks after authorities say Laundrie returned to his parents' Florida home without her following a cross-country trip the pair took this summer.
+Petito was found dead September 19 in a national forest in Wyoming, 18 days after authorities say Brian Laundrie returned to his parents' Florida home without her following a cross-country trip the pair took this summer.

 After Petito's family reported her missing September 11, Laundrie left the Florida home September 14 and hasn't been seen since, his parents told authorities.